krabhishek/aabha/README.md

-# Blueprint
+# Aabha

-**Product Management as Code** - Define strategy, initiatives, journeys, and expectations with TypeScript decorators.
+**Aabha** (Sanskrit: आभा, meaning "aura" or "radiance") - **Product Management as Code**

+Define strategy, initiatives, journeys, and expectations with TypeScript decorators.

 Bring the rigor of software engineering to product management.
-Blueprint transforms product strategy, user journeys, and stakeholder expectations into executable TypeScript code with complete compile-time validation.
+Aabha transforms product strategy, user journeys, and stakeholder expectations into executable TypeScript code with complete compile-time validation.

+Just as an aura radiates from a well-crafted product vision, Aabha brings clarity and structure to product management.

-## Why Blueprint?
+## Why Aabha?

 ### 📋 Complete Clarity & Rigor

 Traditional product management relies on scattered documents, spreadsheets, and diagrams.
-Blueprint brings **engineering discipline** to product definition:
+Aabha brings **engineering discipline** to product definition:

 - **Single Source of Truth** - Your product model IS your code
 - **Compile-Time Validation** - Inconsistencies caught before implementation